Course Details

 Can I get involved in other historical activities outside of lessons?

-Yes, we have a growing history society, which meets fortnightly to
+Yes, we have a vibrant history society, which meets weekly to

 present and discuss historical topics that are of particular interest